iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/Misc/[#007] Drones.md

 ## Post
 **MYMYM**<br>
-About those unmanned drones that the admins deploy in the Nodes, do they video-tape you?
+About those unmanned drones that the admins deploy in the Nodes, do they video\-tape you?
 Last time I was peeing, one just happens to fly past the window...<br>

 ## Replies
 **Shibawu**<br>